What is the Month-End Close Process?

 To get from the GL and TB to financial reporting, we need to close the books.
 This means adjusting account balances from cash basis to accrual basis and presenting our results according to Generally Accepted Accounting Principles (GAAP).

-- Cash basis – this accounting method records income and expense based on cash coming in and cash going out.
+- Cash basis – this accounting method records income and expense based on cash flow coming in and cash flow going out.
 Timing differences in payments can distort the economic reality of transactions, making results look better or worse than they really are.

 - Accrual basis – transactions are recorded in the period in which they occur, regardless of the timing of payments.
 This evens things out, but still makes it difficult to compare results between periods and between companies.